 "body feelings are scary, if I push them away maybe I'll get rid of them," I thought.

-I picked up some habits out of desperation and listening to my whispering Self: Sharing conversation with my body, journaling, learning how to make food taste the way I wanted to feel.
+I picked up habits by listening to my whispering Self: Sharing conversation with my body, moving her for fun not punishment, making sense of my thoughts through writing, learning how to make food taste the way I wanted to feel.
 I felt best when I did what my spirit craved, rather than what I thought I was supposed to.
 It is safe, she said, to shut my eyes and withdraw momentarily to be with my body.
-I've learned that big change doesn't happen over-night, and how to not beat myself up about it.

 The more quiet I became, the more I was forced to be with the darkness that naturally came up when I finally showed my body the attention she had been requesting.

 Today, I actively attune a direct line to my inner voice and greater universal spirit.
 The pains inevitably arise.
-Still, I practice how to listen for the underlying message.
+Still, I practice showing up.
 I practice self-forgiveness.
 I practice tenderness with myself.
-Sometimes it's an immense challenge that takes over my life. other times it's effortless...however it's always worth it 'cause I get to be more like the ME I was born to be.
+Sometimes it's an immense challenge that takes over my life.
+Other times it's effortless...though it's always worth it 'cause I get to be more like the ME I was born to be.

 in heart and mind,